 Mapping to RFAs, Decadal Challenges, and Previous Roadmap Missions

 This investigation primarily addresses RFAs H4 (to understand the interaction of the heliosphere with the interstellar medium), F2 (to understand the plasma processes that accelerate and transport particles), and F3 (to understand the ion-neutral interactions in space).
-It also addresses F5 (to understand the nature of interactions between waves, turbulence, and particles) and H1 (to understand the causes and evolution of solar activity) and all components of RFA W. IMAP follows from Solar and Space Physics Decadal Science Challenges SH-4 (discover how the Sun interacts with the local interstellar medium) and SH-3 (determine how magnetic energy is stored and explosively released and how the resultant disturbances propagate through the heliosphere).
+It also addresses F5 (to understand the nature of interactions between waves, turbulence, and particles) and H1 (to understand the causes and evolution of solar activity) and all components of RFA W. This mission follows from Solar and Space Physics Decadal Science Challenges SH-4 (discover how the Sun interacts with the local interstellar medium) and SH-3 (determine how magnetic energy is stored and explosively released and how the resultant disturbances propagate through the heliosphere).

 This science target addresses key goals of two missions identified in the 2009 Heliophysics Roadmap: